Introduction

 Neutrophils

-Neutrophils are the type of white blood cells and phagocytic cells that arrive first at the infection site.
-They contain toxic granules which cause bacteria and fungi to die on contact.
+Neutrophils are the type of white blood cells and phagocytic cells that arrive first at the injection site.
+They contain toxic granules, which cause bacteria and fungi to die on contact.

-Contrary to the innate immune system, the second line of immune defense response is Adaptive Immune System which is only found in vertebrates.
-In this line of defense, clonal expansion of lymphocytes such as increase of T cells and B cells (lymphocytes) originate which fight the microbial invaders.
-(Miller, 2017) In summary, the innate immune response is immediate whereas adaptive is not and sometimes attacks its own cells by error which results in an autoimmune disease called Lupus Rheumatoid Arthritis.
+Contrary to the innate immune system, the second line of immune defence response is the Adaptive Immune System, which is only found in vertebrates.
+In this line of defence, clonal expansion of lymphocytes, such as an increase of T cells and B cells (lymphocytes) originate, which fight the microbial invaders.
+(Miller, 2017) In summary, the innate immune response is immediate, whereas the adaptive response is not, and sometimes attacks its own cells by error, which results in an autoimmune disease called Lupus Rheumatoid Arthritis.

 Consequences of MMR Vaccine If Injected to an Infected Person

-• Soreness of the body part where vaccine shot is given
+- Soreness of the body part where the vaccine shot is given

 Conclusion

 All living organisms are connected in a complex network of systems and their significant relationships.
-In their everyday interactions in and outside of the world, humans encounter certain deadly microbial invaders called “pathogens” which cause serious diseases.
-However, our innate system keeps us still able to live our life and function correctly in routine and save us from constantly being sick.
-This is because of the multilayered immune system and if it weakens Vaccines provide an immediate immune response that keeps the body’s functions running smoothly.
+In their everyday interactions in and outside of the world, humans encounter certain deadly microbial invaders called “pathogens”, which cause serious diseases.
+However, our innate system keeps us still able to live our lives and function correctly in routine and saves us from constantly being sick.
+This is because of the multilayered immune system, and if it weakens, Vaccines provide an immediate immune response that keeps the body’s functions running smoothly.

 References